faithokamoto/faithokamoto.github.io/_posts/2025-08-27-one-year-later.md

 author: Faith Okamoto
 ---

-A year ago today, I published [my first blog post][ProcessBlog] here.
+A year ago, I published [my first blog post][ProcessBlog] here.
 I wasn't sure how long I would keep going, but clearly I haven't stopped yet!
 I'm about to start on my second year as a PhD student.
 Soon I'll be helping to run a bootcamp for incoming PhD students.
 The same bootcamp I took around a year ago.